varun-TR/DataAnalysis_DeepDive/README.md

 Description: Telangana State government sales(TS_analysis) revenue insights using Tableau and SQL, providing a comprehensive analysis of sales data for strategic decision-making.

+### **Coffee Shop Insights** ☕️📉 (Excel)

+Description: In this project, we analyze coffee sales data to uncover actionable insights and support strategic business decisions for a coffee shop.
+Through data transformation in sql, visualization and statistical analysis in excel we aim to identify trends, optimize sales strategies, and enhance overall business performance.